Sensor-Controlled LED Lighting for Efficient Illumination

 Integrating LED lighting with communication features like presence detection, sound sensing, and image capturing to enable building automation and monitoring using existing light fixtures.
 The lighting fixtures contain communication hardware like microphones, cameras, and sensors that can detect presence, sound, and images in the area.
 This data is then used to control the lighting and provide additional functionality like security monitoring using the existing light fixture infrastructure.

-13. Adaptive LED Lighting System with Occupancy and Ambient Light Sensing
+13. LED Lighting System with Sensor-Driven Brightness Adjustment and Remote Parameter Configuration

 Digital Lumens, Inc., 2019